-The composition of the Board Remuneration Committee during 2018 was as follows:
+The composition of the Board Remuneration Committee during 2019 was as follows:

-- Sir Henry van der Heyden Chairman, Independent Non-Executive Director - Mr William Gurry Independent Non-Executive Director (January 2018 to March 2018) - Ms Anne Brennan Independent Non-Executive Director - Mr Andrew Borland Independent Non-Executive Director - Ms Jillian Segal Independent Non-Executive Director (March 2018 to December 2018) - Mr Geerten Battjes Non-Independent Non-Executive Director - Mr Berry Marttin Non-Independent Non-Executive Director; and - Mr Jan Alexander Pruijs Non-Independent Non-Executive Director and Senior Officer Outside Australia, Rabobank Australia Branch.
+- Sir Henry van der Heyden Chairman, Independent Non-Executive Director - Ms Anne Brennan Independent Non-Executive Director - Mr Andrew Borland Independent Non-Executive Director - Ms Jillian Segal Independent Non-Executive Director - Mr Geerten Battjes Non-Independent Non-Executive Director and Senior Officer Outside Australia (July 2019 to December 2019) - Mr Berry Marttin Non-Independent Non-Executive Director; and - Mr Jan Alexander Pruijs Non-Independent Non-Executive Director and Senior Officer Outside Australia, Rabobank Australia Branch (January 2019 to June 2019).

 The Board Remuneration Committee is required to meet at least twice per year.
-During the 2018 financial year, the Board Remuneration Committee met four times.
-This was the same as in 2017.
+During the 2019 financial year, the Board Remuneration Committee met five times.
+There was one additional interim meeting held in 2019, as compared with 2018.

-In 2018, the fee structure for payment of the Independent Non-Executive Directors of Rabobank Australia Limited remains as per what was implemented effective 1 January 2015.
+In 2019, the fee structure for payment of the Independent Non-Executive Directors of Rabobank Australia Limited remains as per what was implemented effective 1 January 2015.
 This includes specific fees for membership of the Board Remuneration Committee.
 The fees paid to the four Independent Non-Executive Directors, and specifically relating to membership of the Board Remuneration Committee are as follows:

-Fees paid during 2018 Independent Non-Executive Directors 40,137
+Fees paid during 2019 Independent Non-Executive Directors 39,000

-1. For the 2017 Performance Year, the Independent Non-Executive Directors were paid a total of \$39,652 in relation to specific fees for membership of the Board Remuneration Committee
+1. For the 2018 Performance Year, the Independent Non-Executive Directors were paid a total of \$40,137 in relation to specific fees for membership of the Board Remuneration Committee